Podilskyi Bridge: Accidents

-On November 18, 2011, a crane vessel LK-600 Zakhariy that was being used in the construction fell into the river and broke apart.
+On 18 November 2011, a crane vessel LK-600 Zakhariy that was being used in the construction fell into the river and broke apart.
 The accident damaged the crane and polluted the Dnieper's waters with crane oil and construction materials.
 During the accident, two other barges were damaged; the Havanskyi Bridge received light damage.

-There were several accidents involving people falling off the bridge while exploring the incomplete construction work when construction was abandoned in 2014–2017.
+Several accidents involving people falling off the bridge while exploring the incomplete construction work happened when construction was abandoned in 2014–2017.

 On 14 September 2016, part of the bridge at Rybalskyi Peninsula caught fire due to a short circuit.

+16 April 2020 during the dust storm scaffoldings installed by German company Plettac for arch sandblasting fell down into the river.
+The bridge structures didn't receive any damage and none of the workers got injured.

 In popular culture

 In 2017, French rapper Orelsan produced a video-clip on this bridge for his song "Basique".

 Some scenes from the Diesel brand "Go with the Flow" campaign were filmed on this bridge.

 In 2019, Chinese boy band WayV released a music video for the song "Take Off" among the locations in the video, you can see this Bridge.

 The music video for Rosalía's "Saoko", which premiered in 2022, was mainly filmed on this bridge.